a-n-u-p-01/SavePoint/README.md

----

 # 🛑 Save Point Plugin

 ## Overview

-The **Save Point Plugin** for IntelliJ IDEA is a powerful tool that I've developed to help you create and manage snapshots of your project.
+The **Save Point Plugin** for IntelliJ IDEA is a powerful tool that helps you create and manage snapshots of your project.
 Whether you're experimenting with new features or just want a secure fallback option, this plugin makes it easy to roll back to previous project states.

 ---